github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue.md

 ### Triggering merge queue checks with other CI providers

-With other CI providers, you may need to update your configuration when a branch that begins with the special prefix `gh-readonly-queue/{base_branch}` is created.
+With other CI providers, you may need to update your CI configuration to run when a branch that begins with the special prefix `gh-readonly-queue/{base_branch}` is created.

 ## Managing a merge queue